Dr. Donald Graham

 Book

 From Eastertide to Ecclesia.
-John Henry Newman, the Holy Spirit and the Church (Marquette, 2011)
+John Henry Newman, the Holy Spirit and the Church.
+Marquette University Press, 2011.

 “Ratzinger’s Reception of Newman on Conscience: Memory, History, Creation and Christ,” Communio 47 (Winter 2020).